Kyrie Irving Reveals His Ultimate Celtics Lineup When Playing ‘NBA 2K’

 With Kyrie Irving and Gordon Hayward set to return next season, many are wondering what the Boston Celtics’ lineup will look like in 2018-19.

-Well, if his “NBA 2K” lineups are any indication, then we now know where Irving stands on the issue.
+Well, if Irving’s “NBA 2K” lineups are any indication, then we now know where he stands on the issue.

 “I don’t pick anybody else,” Irving said.
 “The starting five is me, JB (Jaylen Brown), Gordon (Hayward), JT (Jayson Tatum), Al (Horford).”

-Hear Irving talk about the the Celtics and “NBA 2K” in the clip below:
+Hear Irving talk about the Celtics and “NBA 2K” in the clip below:

 For what it’s worth: We’d roll with the same lineup.